SAP-samples/smart-co2nverter-ai/README.md

 Leverage a generalized approach to applying Generative AI to business challenges with SAP BTP.
 In this sample, you will deploy an SAP Cloud Application Programming backend that interacts with Azure AI and a React Native mobile app implementing a Smart CO2 Converter App.
 This samples CAP backend is based on [Consume OpenAI services (GPT) through CAP & SAP AI Core](https://github.com/SAP-samples/azure-openai-aicore-cap-api) as boilerplate code which implements parts of the [Reference architecture of an SAP BTP CAP application using GPT Models of OpenAI](https://github.com/SAP/sap-btp-reference-architectures/tree/main/hyperscalers/openai).

+This use case can be replicated end to end following the respected [Discovery Center Mission: Reduce your CO2 footprint using a smart Generative AI application on SAP BTP](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/4264/4522/)

 ## Challenge

 How might we enable banking customers to be more climate conscious while strengthening their loyalty?